quapka/sqc-project-plan/README.md

 1. How to do testing in Rust?
 1. How to achieve testing as close to the real use as possible (pools, v1 only, v1/v2, v2 only devices)?

+Such project requires continous research in the areas of best security practices, Rust updates and features and bitcoin and possible altcoins progressions.

 ## Assisting in the deployment of Stratum v2

 Talks, tutorials, screencasts, blogs reflecting the questions and topics arising from Bitcoin community.

-### Improvements as described at Stratum v2 homepage
+## Improvements as described at Stratum v2 homepage

+Stratum v2 homepage stresses out the more important points of the new protocol framework.
+This sections make a few project plan related comments about them.

+###  Bandwidth consumption
 [Bandwidth consumption](https://braiins.com/stratum-v2#bandwidth)
-Server CPU load
+### Server CPU load
-Job distribution latency
+### Job distribution latency
-Binary vs. non-binary
+### Binary vs. non-binary
-Man-in-the-middle attack prevention
+### Man-in-the-middle attack prevention
-Empty block mining elimination
+### Empty block mining elimination
-Job selection
+### Job selection
-Header-only mining
+### Header-only mining
-Multiplexing
+### Multiplexing
-Implicit work subscription
+### Implicit work subscription
-Native version rolling
+### Native version rolling
-Zero-time backend switching
+### Zero-time backend switching
-Different type of jobs on the same connection
+### Different type of jobs on the same connection

 Translations v1-v2-v1